-The two tabs for changing color properties are the Color tab and the Graphic Background tab.
-(See Graphic Background, for more information on this topic).
+The three tabs for changing color properties are the Select Tab, Options Tab and Graphic Background Tab.

-Color Chart: The Select tab lets you choose colors from different color charts included with DesignShop.
-The different color charts to choose from are System RGB Colors, ARC Poly Embroidery Thread, Royal Ply Thread, RA AE Sig Color Chart, RA Super Brite Poly Color Chart, and ARC Rayon Embroidery Thread.
+Color Chart: The Select Tab lets you choose colors from three different color charts included with EDS IV.
+The three different color charts to choose from are System RGB Colors, ARC Poly Embroidery Thread, and ARC Rayon Embroidery Thread.
 To select the different charts, click on the down arrow and make your selection.
-If you have other color charts already installed on your computer (color charts have a file extension of .tch), you may copy these files through Windows Explorer and paste them into the DesignShop\ Color Data Directory.
-These files can now be viewed directly in DesignShop via the Color Chart list box.
+If you have other color charts already installed on your computer (color charts have a file extension of .tch), you may copy these files through Windows Explorer and paste them into the EDS IV\Color Data Directory.
+These files can now be viewed directly in EDS IV via the Color Chart list box.

 Color Selection: On the right side of the color properties dialog you can choose from a list of colors.
-The system RGB colors are like that of other color property dialogs in graphics programs and work the same way.
+The system RGB colors are like that of other color property dialogues in graphics programs and works the same.

 Replacement Box: The top half of the color box (on the left of the color property dialog) displays what color is currently applied to the particular color in the color palette.
 The bottom half displays the new selection.

-Custom Color Chart: You may want to create a Custom Color (thread) Chart that contains certain thread colors.
-Custom Color Charts may consist of thread colors from multiple Color Charts (e.g., colors from both ARC Poly and ARC Rayon).
+Custom Color Chart: You may want to put together a Custom Color (thread) Chart that contain certain thread colors.
+Custom Color Charts may consist of thread colors from multiple Color Charts (i.e. colors from both ARC Poly and ARC Rayon).

-Creating a Custom Color Chart is a great way for you to save a color chart consisting of the threads you personally have on hand (in stock).
+Great way for an embroiderer to save a color chart consisting of the threads they personally have on hand (in stock).

-To save a Custom Color Chart, right-click on the color palette and the Colors tab appears.
+To save a Custom Color Chart, right click on the color palette, then click on the "select tab".

-Select the color (this is the number next to Color:).
+select the color (this is the number next to Color:, for instance start with color 1).

 To save a Custom Color Palette, follow the same steps as you would for saving a Custom Color Chart (described above), with the exception of step number 8.
 In step 8, make sure that Palette (not Color Chart) has a black circle in the button to the left of it.